TanStack/router/docs/guide/navigation.md

 With preloading enabled and relatively quick asynchronous route dependencies (if any), this simple trick can increase the perceived performance of your application with very little effort.

-What's even better is that by using a cache-first library like `@tanstack/loaders` or `@tanstack/query`, preloaded routes will stick around and be ready for a stale-while-revalidate experience if if the user decides to navigate to the route later on.
+What's even better is that by using a cache-first library like `@tanstack/loaders` or `@tanstack/query`, preloaded routes will stick around and be ready for a stale-while-revalidate experience if the user decides to navigate to the route later on.

 ### Link Preloading Timeout